What Does NxGen MDx Screen For?

 We screen for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family's future.
 You can learn more about our various screens — and which sets of screens (or "panels") align with where you are in your reproductive journey.

 What Your Test Results Mean:

-ML IV is an inherited metabolic disorder in which harmful amounts of fats and proteins accumulate within the lysosomes, or recycling compartments, of cells in the body.
-Individuals with ML IV do not produce enough of one of the proteins, mucolipin-1, which is needed to properly dispose of fats and proteins in the body.
+Mucolipidosis IV is an inherited metabolic disorder in which harmful amounts of fats and proteins accumulate within the recycling compartments (lysosomes) of cells in the body.
 Over time, this excessive build-up of fats and lipids within the lysosomes causes developmental delay, visual impairment, and other signs of the disease.

-There are two forms of ML IV.
-In the most common form, typical ML IV, developmental delays are noted in the first year of life.
-Maximal developmental level achieved is typically 18 months of age.
-Neurodegeneration is seen in approximately 15% of individuals with typical ML IV.
-By the teens, severe vision loss or blindness caused by corneal clouding or progressive retinal degeneration is present in most individuals.
-Additional characteristics of the disease include impaired stomach acid production causing elevated gastrin in the blood as well as iron deficiency that can lead to anemia.
-Individuals with the more mild form, atypical ML IV, have milder delays and eye abnormalities than those with typical ML IV.
+There are two forms of mucolipidosis IV.
+In the most common form, typical mucolipidosis IV, developmental delays are noted in the first year of life.
+Maximum development achieved is typically 18 months of age.
+Neurodegeneration is seen in approximately 15% of individuals with typical mucolipidosis IV.
+By the teenage years, severe vision loss or blindness caused by corneal clouding or progressive retinal degeneration is present in most individuals.
+Additional characteristics of the disease include impaired stomach acid production causing elevated gastrin in the blood, as well as iron deficiency that can lead to anemia.
+Individuals with the milder form, atypical mucolipidosis IV, have milder delays and eye abnormalities than those with typical mucolipidosis IV.

 Talk to a Genetic Counselor